Step 1: Controlling Tank by Subscribing to the Joy Topic

 add_subdirectory(src)

-In this tutorial, the source files of the controllers written in C++ are stored separately in the “src” directory.
-In accordance with this structure, the CMake description directly corresponding to each source file is written in CMakeLists.txt in the src directory, and it is imported here.
+In this tutorial, we store C++ controller source files separately in the “src” directory.
+Following this structure, we write CMake descriptions directly corresponding to each source file in the src directory’s CMakeLists.txt, which we import here.

-Adding CMakeLists.txt to the src directory
+Adding CMakeLists.txt to the src Directory

 choreonoid_add_simple_controller(RttTankController RttTankController.cpp)